World Dream Bank

 - HIGHLANDS analogous to our continents: more Earthlike air pressure (1.2-1.8 atm) and temperatures.
 Abundant greenery (and green greenery; a different photosynthetic pigment isn't a scientific necessity but it marks uplands nicely).
 Upland animal life is less diverse, though, with no sapient fliers: Capsican body temperatures are high, so even a mild chill really burns calories.
 Or is this naïve?
 Maybe species will evolve with lower core temperatures, just as crabs have adapted to hot water near Earth's abyssal vents.
 This Terran terrain is limited: just 10% of the surface, 20% of the land.
 Examples: Hithluma, the Aksora Plateau.

-- The polar coasts are borderzones--Terran temperatures, so green plants, but dense lowland air, so winged natives can fly.
+- POLAR SHORES are borderzones--Terran temperatures, so green plants, but dense lowland air, so winged natives can fly.
 Well-insulated, of course, against the relentless Miami-like chill.
 Examples: the Antarctic and the Nohaa Flyway.

 Sun: A yellowish star with 7% less mass than our sun, radiating about 30% less energy.

 Orbit = 0.7 to 0.9 AU (on average, 0.8; closer than Earth, further than Venus).
 Orbital eccentricity heightens seasonal temperature swings in the north and the tropics.
 It also means Capsica has a short hot worldwide hurricane season, then a longer worldwide winter lull (still scorching and typhoon-happy by Terran standards).

 Insolation = 5-10% more than Earth's.
 But that glosses over a big annual swing--from 81 to 133%!
 Still, compare this to Mars, with less than half Earth's light, or Venus, with nearly double--Capsica really is in the Goldilocks zone!
 It's hotter than Earth mostly because its dense air traps more heat, not because it gets that much more sunlight.

 Axial tilt = 20°.
 A bit less than Earth, and probably more variable over deep time, since Capsica lacks a big moon to shepherd it.
 But this may not matter much, as we'll see.
 The current tilt has two effects:

 - Temperature swings in the north where orbital and axial seasons coincide; the south generally has milder seasons.